jh3nd3rs0n/jargyle/src/site/markdown/server_configuration.md

 -   `StringSourceUserRepository`

-`FileSourceUserRepository`: This user repository handles the storage of the SOCKS5 users from a file whose name is provided as an initialization string value.
+`FileSourceUserRepository`: This user repository handles the storage of the SOCKS5 users from an initialization string value of a provided file of a list of URL encoded username and hashed password pairs.
 The SOCKS5 users from the file are loaded onto memory.
 Because of this, you will need at least as much memory as the size of the file.
 If the file does not exist, it will be created and used.
 If the file does exist, the existing file will be used.
-To manage SOCKS5 users under a user repository, see [Managing SOCKS5 Users](cli.html#managing-socks5-users).
+To manage SOCKS5 users under a user repository, see
+[Managing SOCKS5 Users](cli.html#managing-socks5-users).

 Command line example: